 All media calls are to be treated as important calls.
 We want to respond quickly with the appropriate person.
 Media is often working on deadline so it is important to get them in touch with the correct person as soon as possible.
 We want to ensure that we are precise, accurate, and timely in our response.

-When faculty and staff members are asked to comment or provide information on an institutional question, issue that relates to the entire institution, or former employees, the reporter should be referred to the Office of Marketing Communication (OMC).
+When faculty and staff members are asked to comment or provide information on an institutional question, issue that relates to the entire institution, or former employees, the reporter should be referred to the Office of Marketing Communications (OMC).
 An appropriate response to the media would be, “I’m sorry I don’t have the full information regarding that issue.
 I will give your request to our communications director who will respond to you as soon as she is available.”
-Please obtain the reporter’s name, phone number, topic of story and deadline and pass along to the OMC asap.
+Please obtain the reporter’s name, phone number, topic of story and deadline and pass along to the OMC ASAP.

 Area of Expertise Inquiries

 When a member of the news media contacts a faculty or staff member, you must only comment on a topic that is within your area of expertise (e.g., your academic research or area of academic specialization), the employee may answer questions immediately, if so desired.

 However, if the faculty or staff member prefers to give some thought to the questions before answering, or if you have questions about the interview and how to respond, the OMC recommends the you take the reporter’s telephone number, inquire about the reporter’s deadline, and return the call later.

 A member of the communications staff will be glad to share information about the reporter, the angle the story is likely to take, other stories the reporter may be researching or writing at the time, and any other background information that may be helpful in advance of the interview.
 While media representatives often work under deadlines, they sometimes can email questions in advance, and a few may be willing to read direct quotes back to a source.